bluegreen-labs/jungleweather/README.md

 - 1 or 2TB SSD external hard drive - for shock resistant backups
 - white table cloth as uniform background

+Try to find USB powered peripheral electronics to limit the number of power sockets required, and keep things tidy.

 ## Pre-processing

 ### Data sorting